1-21-16-ICL-Personal-Inventory-Quiz-What-Kind-of-Writing-Do-You-Like

 The world of educational publishing often involves writing to very specific guidelines, which can feel too confining for some writers while exactly right for others.
 If your best writing comes when you inject your ideas and creativity into a set form, then educational publishing might be a good match for you.

 The writing world offers us so many options, and finding exactly the right spot can mean a little self-analysis and exploration, but with all the options, there’s definitely room for more writers.
 Including you!
+Find out how an ICL writing course can help you find your place in the publishing industry.

 With over 100 books in publication, Jan Fields writes both chapter books for children and mystery novels for adults.
 She’s also known for a variety of experiences teaching writing, from one session SCBWI events to lengthier Highlights Foundation workshops to these blog posts for the Institute of Children’s Literature.
 As a former ICL instructor, Jan enjoys equipping writers for success in whatever way she can.